-Sakanashi et al. (1996) tested the influence of dietary folic acid intake on various 9 10 reproductive and developmental effects observed in CD-1 mice exposed to methanol.
-Starting 11 5 weeks prior to breeding and continuing for the remainder of the study, female CD-1 mice were fed folic acid free diets supplemented with 400 (low), 600 (marginal) or 1,200 (sufficient) nmol 12 folic acid/kg.
+Sakanashi et al. (1996) tested the influence of dietary folic acid intake on various reproductive and developmental effects observed in CD-1 mice exposed to methanol.
+Starting 5 weeks prior to breeding and continuing for the remainder of the study, female CD-1 mice were fed folic acid free diets supplemented with 400 (low), 600 (marginal), or 1,200 (sufficient) nmol folic acid/kg.
 After 5 weeks on their respective diets, females were bred with CD-1 male mice.
-13 14 On GD6-GD15, pregnant mice in each of the diet groups were given twice-daily gavage doses of 2.0 or 2.5 g/kg-day methanol (total dosage of 4.0 or 5.0 g/kg-day).
-On GD18, mice were weighed 15 16 and killed, and the liver, kidneys and gravid uteri removed and weighed.
-Maternal liver and plasma folate levels were measured, and implantation sites, live and dead fetuses, and resorptions 17 18 were counted.
+On GD6-GD15, pregnant mice in each of the diet groups were given twice-daily gavage doses of 2.0 or 2.5 g/kg-day methanol (total dosage of 4.0 or 5.0 g/kg-day).
+On GD18, mice were weighed and killed, and the liver, kidneys, and gravid uteri removed and weighed.
+Maternal liver and plasma folate levels were measured; and implantation sites, live and dead fetuses, and resorptions were counted.
 Fetuses were weighed individually and examined for cleft palate and exencephaly.
 One third of the fetuses in each litter were examined for skeletal morphology.
-They observed an 19 20 approximate 50% reduction in liver and plasma folate levels in the mice fed low versus sufficient 21 folic acid diets in both the methanol exposed and unexposed groups.
-Similar to Rogers et al. (1993b), Sakanashi et al. (1996) observed that an oral dose of 4-5 g/kg-day methanol during 22 23 GD6-GD15 resulted in an increase in cleft palate in mice fed sufficient folic acid diets, as well as an increase in resorptions and a decrease in live fetuses per litter.
-They did not observe an 24 increase in exencephaly in the FAS group at these doses, and the authors suggest that this may be 25 26 due to diet and the source of CD-1 mice differing between the two studies.
-27 In the case of the animals fed the folate deficient diet, there was a 50% reduction in maternal liver folate concentration and a threefold increase in the percentage of litters affected by 28 maternal liver folate concentration and a threefold increase in the percentage of litters affected by cleft palate (86.2% versus 34.5% in mice fed sufficient folic acid) and a 10-fold increase in the percentage of litters affected by exencephaly (34.5% versus 3.4% in mice fed sufficient folic acid) at the 5 g/kg methanol dose.
+They observed an approximate 50% reduction in liver and plasma folate levels in the mice fed low versus sufficient folic acid diets in both the methanol exposed and unexposed groups.
+Similar to Rogers et al. (1993b), Sakanashi et al. (1996) observed that an oral dose of 4-5 g/kg-day methanol during GD6-GD15 resulted in an increase in cleft palate in mice fed sufficient folic acid diets, as well as an increase in resorptions and a decrease in live fetuses per litter.
+They did not observe an increase in exencephaly in the folic acid sufficient (FAS) group at these doses, and the authors suggest that this may be due to diet and the source of CD-1 mice differing between the two studies.

+In the case of the animals fed the folate deficient diet, there was a 50% reduction in maternal liver folate concentration and a threefold increase in the percentage of litters affected by cleft palate (86.2% versus 34.5% in mice fed sufficient folic acid) and a 10-fold increase in the percentage of litters affected by exencephaly (34.5% versus 3.4% in mice fed sufficient folic acid) at the 5 g/kg methanol dose.
 Sakanashi et al. (1996) speculate that the increased methanol effect from the FAD diet could have been due to an increase in tissue formate levels (not measured) or to a critical reduction in conceptus folate concentration following the methanol exposure.
 Plasma and liver folate levels at GD18 within each dietary group were not significantly different between exposed versus unexposed mice.
-However, these measurements maternal red blood cells (RBCs) and conceptus folate levels within 2 hours following inhalation exposure to 15,000 ppm methanol on GD8.
+However, these measurements were taken 3 days after methanol exposure.
+Dorman et al. (1995) observed a transient decrease in maternal red blood cells (RBCs) and conceptus folate levels within 2 hours following inhalation exposure to 15,000 ppm methanol on GD8.
 Thus, it is possible that short-term reductions in available folate during GD6-GD15 may have affected fetal development.